Refinement on spectral Tur\'{a}n's theorem: Refinement of spectral Tur a n theorem

-\begin{proof} First of all, we assume that $G$ is a $K_{r+1}$-free non-$r$-partite graph with maximum value of spectral radius.
+\begin{proof}[{\bf Proof of Theorem \ref{thm214-restate}}] Assume that $G$ is a $K_{r+1}$-free non-$r$-partite graph on $n$ vertices with maximum value of the spectral radius.
 Our goal is to prove that $G=Y_r(n)$.
-Clearly, we know that $G$ must be a connected graph.
-Let $\bm{x} \in \mathbb{R}_{>0}^n$ be a positive unit eigenvector of $\lambda (G)$.
+Clearly, $G$ must be a connected graph.
+Let $\bm{x} \in \mathbb{R}^n$ be a positive unit eigenvector of $\lambda (G)$.

 \begin{claim} There exists a vertex $u\in V(G)$ such that $G\setminus \{u\}$ is $r$-partite. \end{claim}